 Debt management and debt warehousing

-With early and meaningful engagement, we can generally agree a payment arrangement that is acceptable to both the business and Revenue.
+With early and meaningful engagement, we can generally agree a payment arrangement that is acceptable to both your business and Revenue.
 You can find more information about phased payment arrangements in the 'Starting and running a business' section.

 - paying their ongoing tax liabilities as they arise after they reopen